 - Swirled Showcase – This has some classic Food & wine favs like the frozen apple pie and the liquid nitro cake, only this time it’s shaped like Mickey Mouse.

 - Wine & Wedge – Lots of cheese going on here, all of which pairs incredibly with wine.

 We’ll update you soon with which are our favorites and all the new must-try snacks at each of them so stay tuned!

 Of course, the first step to getting to the Food and Wine Festival is figuring out how the tickets work for this event.
 Here is all the information about the tickets for Food and Wine:

 Do You Need a Separate Ticket for Epcot Food and Wine?

 If you’re a first-timer the number one question is whether or not you need tickets for the Epcot Food and Wine Festival.
 No, you do not need a separate ticket to go to Epcot Food and Wine.
 Admission to the Food and Wine Festival is included with your regular Epcot park ticket.

-Pricing and cost is one of the most important things to know at the Epcot Food and Wine Festival.
+The pricing and cost of the food is one of the most important things to know at the Epcot Food and Wine Festival.
 How much does it cost to go to the Epcot Food and Wine Festival?
 How much are the food and drinks?
 Are they free?
-We’re going to answer all those questions you have below:
+We’re going to answer all those questions you have below…

-How Much do Food and Drinks Cost at Epcot Food and Wine Festival?
+How Much Do Food and Drinks Cost at the EPCOT Food and Wine Festival?

 - Celebrity Meet and Greets